The DeFi Déjà Vu

 Finance and Creative Destruction

 There are two main ways in which finance relates to this phenomenon.
 First, coming up with new inventions and successfully bringing them to the market requires funding.
 And second, the financial sector itself is constantly innovating, enabling increasingly varied and complex forms of financial relations.
 Innovation is generally beneficial, but may also introduce new and initially poorly understood forms of risk, in addition to the normal cyclical instability that monetary economies are prone to.
-And because of the central role that finance plays in economic development, such tendencies raise the question of how the financial sector should be appropriately regulated without thwarting its ability to encourage social progress.
+Given the central role that finance plays in economic development, such tendencies naturally raise the question of how the financial sector should be appropriately regulated without thwarting its ability to encourage social progress.

 (1) The combination of limited liability with transferable joint stock in the late 18th and 19th century Britain.
-Although both had been invented earlier, combining the two in the context of British industrialization played a key role in the formation of modern financial markets and business regulation.
+Although both had been invented earlier, combining the two in the context of British industrialization played a major role in the formation of modern financial markets and business regulation.

 Used mostly in industries that required large upfront capital expenditures such as shipping, mining, railroads, public utilities and insurance, joint stock financing contributed directly to the growth of the British securities industry, and the professionalization of various legal, media and administrative functions connected to it.
 Putting a cap on the personal liability of investors for the debts of the entities they funded encouraged risk-taking.
-And by enabling easier access to and transfers of ownership, public markets attracted a broader set of investors, providing an important complement to other sources of funding such as wealthy individuals (central to the launch of new and unproven industrial ventures) and banks (source of credit for more established firms).
+And by enabling easier access to and transfers of ownership, public markets attracted a broader set of investors, providing an important complement to other sources of funding such as wealthy individuals (central to the launch of new and unproven industrial ventures) and banks (source of working capital for more established firms).

 The expanding securities industry enabled new capital formation, but it also resulted in a more complex financial system where formal rules, standards and risk management practices had not yet been developed or were simply ignored.
 In an environment of speculative excitement, this naturally led to some excess and malpractice which, combined with the lack of institutional frameworks for dealing with systemic shocks such as the Panic of 1825 in England (sometimes described as the first modern financial crisis), resulted in a number of important reforms.

 Naturally, all such regulations were mired in ideological controversy and established the setting for new kinds of challenges later down the road.
 Subsequent regulatory milestones included the 1844 Joint-Stock Companies Registration, Incorporation and Regulation Act to simplify incorporation and increase public confidence in business, the 1855 Limited Liability Act that formalized and radically expanded access to limited liability, and the 1844 Bank Charter Act aimed at reducing the destabilizing effects of excessive bank note issuance.
-As could be expected in the context of a rapidly expanding economy, the latter became a hindrance and was effectively suspended whenever there was a full-blown liquidity crisis, with the Bank of England establishing itself as the go-to monetary problem solver.
+As could be expected in the context of a rapidly expanding economy, the latter became a hindrance and was effectively suspended whenever there was a serious liquidity crisis, with the Bank of England establishing itself as the go-to monetary problem solver.

 (2) Developments surrounding the financial crises of the late 19th and early 20th century United States.
 This was a particularly eventful period in the historical evolution of U.S. financial markets and corporate governance, with a variety of innovative practices first pioneered in the context of large railroad companies and industrial trusts such as Standard Oil and U.S. Steel.

 Importantly, the period also experienced a series of boom-bust cycles with notable crises in 1884, 1893, 1896, 1901 (the first stock market crash on the New York Stock Exchange), and 1907.
 The specific origins of each event are varied and beyond the scope of this article.
-But in addition to causing much havoc in financial markets and throughout the economy, these crises fueled a number of controversial debates about the gold-centered institutional foundations of the U.S. financial system, leading eventually to the establishment of the Federal Reserve in 1913.
+But in addition to causing much havoc in financial markets and throughout the rest of the economy, these crises fueled a number of controversial debates about the gold-centered institutional foundations of the U.S. financial system, leading eventually to the establishment of the Federal Reserve in 1913.

 (3) The 1920s stock market boom, the 1929 crash, and their regulatory aftermath in the United States.
 The boom leading up to the crisis — and eventually the Great Depression — saw an unprecedented popularization of common stock ownership.
 A highly competitive securities industry proved to be a fertile ground for all sorts of unsound practices as widespread expectations of quick profits on the stock market found a dangerous match in the proliferation of options for purchasing securities on credit or by paying in installments.
 This is when investment houses began employing swarms of securities salesmen whose primary task was to find eager purchasers among the investing public who inevitably were at an informational disadvantage relative to stock issuers and their representatives.

 An important development of this period was the emergence of investment trusts which became a convenient dumping ground for securities that could not find a home elsewhere.
 Although some had existed before, their number ballooned during the late 1920s.
-Contrary to their counterparts in Britain who tended to prefer diversification and long-term investing, many U.S. investment trusts of the era did not shy away from speculative attempts to time the market and were actively involved in creating increasingly complex capital structures.
+Contrary to their counterparts in Britain who tended to prefer diversification and long-term investment strategies, many U.S. investment trusts of the era did not shy away from speculative attempts to time the market and were actively involved in creating increasingly complex capital structures.

-All of the above was taking place in an environment of still relatively underdeveloped regulatory and disclosure standards which contributed to the scale of the damage caused by the crash in 1929, the aftermath of which saw a series of emergency interventions to stabilize the banking system and stop deflation.
+All of the above was taking place in an environment of still relatively underdeveloped regulatory and disclosure standards which increased the scale of the damage caused by the crash in 1929, the aftermath of which saw a series of emergency interventions to stabilize the banking system and stop deflation.
 In addition to various updates to state-level regulations, landmark federal legislation was introduced to improve investor protection and market integrity.
 Most notable examples are the 1933 Securities Act which introduced more stringent securities registration requirements, the 1933 Banking Act which established the Federal Deposit Insurance Corporation (FDIC), and the 1934 Securities Exchange Act which created the Securities and Exchange Commission (SEC).

 (4) Deregulatory and technological developments after the collapse of the Bretton Woods system in 1971, particularly in the United States but increasingly all around the world, leading up to the Global Financial Crisis (GFC) in 2007–08.
 The term that is often used to describe this period is financialization, i.e. the growing importance of financial institutions and instruments relative to the rest of the economy.
 Recently, much of this growth has taken place within and through the so-called shadow banking system operating outside of conventional banking regulations.